yeung-lab/HARMONI/README.md

   <img src="teasers/video_with_labels_repeated.gif" width="50%" />
 </p>

+### Run time
 For this 60 frame video clip, the typical run time on a single NVIDIA TITAN RTX GPU is 20 seconds for the body pose estimation (excluding data preprocessing and rendering).
 Data preprocessing (i.e. runnign OpenPose, ground normal estimation, etc) took 2 minutes.
 Rendering took 1 sec/frame.

-## Running HARMONI audio mdoel on a demo video
+## Running HARMONI audio model on example data
 Before you run this, make sure to follow the additional installation instructions in `audio/README.md` and rebuild the x-vector extractor file.

-Here, we show the result on a publicly available demo video.
-You could download at [here](https://bergelsonlab.com/seedlings/).
+Here, we show the result on a publicly available demo [video](https://bergelsonlab.com/seedlings/).
+Please download and put it in `data/demo/seedlings.mp4`.
 ```
 cd audio
 python run.py ../data/demo/seedlings.mp4 ../results/seedlings/